-The cake is sitting pretty in the photos, but it's all thanks to a clever little photo trick known as 'cropping'.
+The cake is sitting pretty in the photos, but it's all thanks to a clever little photo trick known as 'cropping.'
 In reality, some of the cake clung to the pan like gum to a shoe.
-But it was amazing... beyond delicious, and in the end that's all that really matters, right?
-Right.
+But it was amazing... beyond delicious and in the end that's all that truly matters, right?

 The cake is everything that people dream of when they dream of cake.
-It's soft, fluffy, sweet, and it sticks in-between fork tines (the ultimate test in moistness).
-I couldn't really taste the ginger in the cream filling, so next time I would add a bit more, or, better yet, use fresh ginger root.
-The filling was sweet, with a silky custardy texture.
+It's soft, fluffy, sweet and it sticks in-between fork tines (the ultimate test in moistness).
+I couldn't taste the coquettish ginger in the cream filling so next time I would add a bit more; or, better yet, use fresh ginger root.
+The filling was sweet with a silky custard-y texture.
 And the frosting...seriously, what more needs to be said about coconut cream cheese buttercream frosting?

 Please don't let my tales of miserly ovens and codependent cake pans deter you from trying any recipes, especially this one.
 I'm sure other ovens are well-adjusted.